Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Two Bridge Map Suite

-This subsection describes the static entities and structural elements that define the Two Bridge Map environment.

-\textbf{Map Layout (Terrain):} Figure~\ref{fig:Two_Bridge_Map_Overview}(Left) illustrates the overall terrain layout.
-The playable area has a long cliff bisecting the map vertically, forming two bridges that serve as choke points between the left and right sides.
-Units cannot traverse the cliff directly, so all movement must funnel through these narrow passages, creating a ``breaching scenario'' that is a classic tactical case study (e.g., \cite{Hare_etal21}).
-While this separation is not a technical constraint, it is an intentional design choice that introduces a clear physical and spatial divide between the two sides.

-\textbf{Spawn Regions:} Figure~\ref{fig:Two_Bridge_Map_Overview} (Left) shows the six spawn regions on the map (indicated by blue overlays on the terrain): R1--R3 on the left side and R4--R6 on the right side.
-These regions serve as the predefined spawning areas for both the beacon and units, which we describe in detail below.

-\textbf{Beacon:} Figure~\ref{fig:Two_Bridge_Map_Overview} (Middle) illustrates the beacon, a static, non-controllable entity in the environment.
-It spawns in one of the predefined spawn regions that is not occupied by friendly or enemy units and remains stationary.
+We designed the Two-Bridge Map Suite from scratch using the SC2 Editor, with editor-level implementation details deferred to Appendix~\ref{triggers}.
+Figure~\ref{fig:twoBridgeMap} shows the terrain layout: a vertical cliff divides the playable area into left and right regions, connected only by two bridges.
+Because units cannot traverse the cliff directly, movement is forced through these bridges, creating narrow choke points and a clear spatial divide between the two sides.
+The map defines six spawn regions, R1--R3 on the left and R4--R6 on the right, shown as blue overlays in Figure~\ref{fig:twoBridgeMap}.
+These regions determine where units and the beacon can spawn.
+The beacon is a static, non-controllable entity that appears in an unoccupied spawn region and remains stationary throughout the episode.

-\textbf{Units:} A unit is an individual controllable entity characterized by its position, health, movement capability, and attack range.
-Friendly and enemy units spawn simultaneously as cohesive groups in distinct spawn regions, with no reinforcements or respawns.
-Units are limited to basic movement and ranged attacks, and do not possess special abilities, upgrades, or resource-dependent mechanics.
-To reduce confounding factors and isolate tactical decision-making, we employ unit homogeneity—using the same unit type (Marines) for both friendly and enemy forces.
+A unit is a controllable entity defined by position, health, movement capability, and attack range.
+Friendly and enemy units spawn simultaneously as cohesive groups in distinct regions, with no reinforcements or respawns.
+To isolate tactical decision-making, all units are homogeneous Marines limited to basic movement and ranged attacks, with no special abilities, upgrades, or resource-dependent mechanics.
+Friendly units are controlled by RL agents in either centralized single-agent or decentralized multi-agent formulations, enabling different algorithms and policy architectures within the same environment.
+Enemy units use the built-in SC2 AI, which is reactive in this custom map: enemies remain stationary until provoked and attack opposing units within range, without higher-level strategic adaptation.
+Fog-of-war is disabled, making the environment fully observable and removing uncertainty from hidden-information settings~\cite{sokota2025superhuman, Perolat}.

-\textbf{Unit Control:} Figure~\ref{fig:Two_Bridge_Map_Overview} (Right) illustrates the centralized control structure used in the Two-Bridge Map Suite.
-Friendly units are controlled by an RL agent, which acts as a centralized commander issuing actions for multiple friendly units simultaneously, allowing different RL algorithms and policy architectures to be evaluated within the same environment.
-Enemy units are controlled by the built-in SC2 AI, which similarly operates under a centralized control abstraction.
-Due to the custom nature of the map, the built-in AI is reactive and does not demonstrate higher-level strategic decision-making tailored to this setting.
-Enemy units remain stationary unless provoked and attack opposing units that enter their attack range.